 Scrolling vs. Clicking: What’s the Preferred User Experience?

 Hello!
-This article was updated on May 10, 2018.
-For our latest insights on scrolling, clicking, and user journeys, check out Website Navigation: UX Design Best Practices.
+This article was updated on May 10, 2019.
+For our latest insights on scrolling, clicking, and user journeys, check out UX Design 101: What Makes a Great Website.

 Scrolling vs clicking: which website navigation does your audience prefer?

 As a web design and development company, we obviously have a serious interest in user behaviours.
 How and why your website’s visitors engage with different kinds of content is the key to designing the optimal user experience.
 Understanding their preferences in website navigation is going to help them find what they want — and help you get those conversions.

 Scrolling and clicking each have their place in web design.
 Let’s look at which website navigation experience is ideal for the different areas of your site.